Goliath: Goliath's height

-The oldest manuscripts, namely the Dead Sea Scrolls text of Samuel from the late 1st century BCE, the 1st-century CE historian Josephus, and the major Septuagint manuscripts, all give Goliath's height as "four cubits and a span" (6 ft 9 in), whereas the Masoretic Text has "six cubits and a span" (9 ft 9 in).
+The Dead Sea Scrolls text of Samuel from the late 1st century BCE, the 1st-century CE historian Josephus, and the Septuagint all give Goliath's height as "four cubits and a span" (6 ft 9 in), whereas the Masoretic Text has "six cubits and a span" (9 ft 9 in).
 Many scholars have suggested that the smaller number grew in the course of transmission (only a few have suggested the reverse, that an original larger number was reduced), possibly when a scribe's eye was drawn to the number six in line 17:7.

 Goliath and Saul

 The underlying purpose of the story of Goliath is to show that Saul is not fit to be king (but that David is).
-Saul was chosen to lead the Israelites against their enemies, but when faced with Goliath, he refuses to do so; Saul is a head taller than anyone else in all Israel (1 Samuel 9:2), which implies he was over 6 ft tall and the obvious challenger for Goliath, yet David is the one who eventually defeated him.
+Saul was chosen to lead the Israelites against their enemies, but when faced with Goliath, he refuses to do so; Saul is a head taller than anyone else in all Israel (1 Samuel 9:2), which implies he was over 6.2 ft tall and the obvious challenger for Goliath, yet David is the one who eventually defeated him.
 Also, Saul's armour and weaponry are apparently no better than Goliath's:

 "David declares that when a lion or bear came and attacked his father's sheep, he battled against it and killed it, [but Saul] has been cowering in fear instead of rising up and attacking the threat to his sheep (i.e., Israel)."

 David's speech in 1 Samuel 17 can be interpreted as referring to both Saul and Goliath through its animal imagery.
 When this imagery is considered closely, David can be seen to function as the true king who manipulates wild beasts.

 Elhanan and Goliath

 In 2 Samuel 21, verse 19, the Hebrew Bible tells how Goliath was killed by "Elhanan the son of Jaare-oregim, the Bethlehemite".
-The fourth-century BC 1 Chronicle 20:5 explains the second Goliath by saying that Elhanan "slew Lahmi the brother of Goliath", which is thought by biblical source critics to have constructed the name Lahmi from the last portion of the word "Bethlehemite" ("beit-ha'lahmi"), and the King James Bible adopted this identification into 2 Samuel 21:18–19.
+The fourth-century BC 1 Chronicle 20:5 explains the second Goliath by saying that Elhanan "slew Lahmi the brother of Goliath".
+This is thought by biblical source critics to have constructed the name Lahmi from the last portion of the word "Bethlehemite" ("beit-ha'lahmi").
 Regardless, the Hebrew text at Goliath's name in 2 Samuel 21 makes no mention of the word "brother".
 Most scholars dismiss the later 1 Chronicles 20:5 material as "an obvious harmonization".